-March 25, police in Azerbaijan, closely monitors discussions on the popular social media platform, Facebook.
+March 25, police in Azerbaijan, closely monitor discussions on the popular social media platform, Facebook.
 Some users reportedly are invited for questioning.

 The national parliament adopted changes to the law on Information, Informatisation, and Protection of Information, ten days ago, and already, several social media users have been questioned by the police over their posts.